 Use a container that is at least twice as wide as the root ball of the new plant.
 Install the breadfruit in organic, rich soil with some horticultural sand added to enhance drainage.
 While these plants enjoy humidity and like plenty of water, the roots will rot if drainage isn’t optimal.

 Keep the container in a sunny room of the home but, if near a southern facing window, pull it back a bit to avoid sunburn.

 Plants in containers will require some pruning to keep indoor breadfruit trees from getting too large.
-Start pruning when the plant is 4 years old to train a strong central leader, allow plenty of circulation and create a sturdy scaffold of branches.
+Start pruning when the plant is four years old to train a strong central leader, allow plenty of circulation, and create a sturdy scaffold of branches.